chriskyfung/AutoFetcher-IG-Stories-to-GDrive/docs/index.md

 4. Do not use our script or shared library if you have any worries about any potential security issues with them.

 ## History

+{:style="background:gold;margin-bottom:0;padding:1rem"}
+🚧 **AN IMPORTANT UPDATE ON 2021-09-12** 🚧

+The previous builds no longer work from Aug 16,2022 due to Instagram code changes.
+An **ASBD identifier** and a **CSRF token** are now required for authentication to access the Instagram endpoint.
+Please update to Build 2022.08.23, and make a copy of the new Google Sheet.

 {:style="background:skyblue;margin-bottom:0;padding:1rem"}
 ✨ **NEW FEATURES RELEASED ON 2021-12-06** ✨